 “The 90/10 rule”

 The rule mentioned above is quite simple.
 90% of people have financial problems.
 10% of people live the life of their dreams.

 The reason for the 90% of the population not knowing is simply the lack of financial education.
 People think they know it all and try to give advice to others.
-Unfortunately, other people listen to their neighbor or college.
+Unfortunately, other people listen to their neighbors or college.